 I think I’ve changed my view of what’s flattering.
 I don’t base it necessarily on trends (though I do love fashion and trying new trends), but I’m learning to embrace my body and be more confident no matter what I put on.
 It helps to talk to people who have similar body types and share secrets like “that one store with the jeans that actually fit!”

 If I enjoy what I’m wearing, then that should be good enough.
-I actually have found that I get more compliments, especially in the past few years, since I started being a bit more bold and dressing for myself!
+I actually have found that I get more compliments, especially in the past few years, since I started being a bit bolder and dressing for myself!”

 I agree with her.
-The more I focus on clothes that fit ME and less on trends, the better I feel in my skin.
+The more I focus on clothes that fit me and less on fashion trends, the better I feel.

 As a young adult people would greet me with, “I hate you, you’re so skinny,” and think it was fine.
 How about, “I hate you because you’re so pretty?”